The Bear (The Bear episode): Plot

 While Natalie (Abby Elliott) helps out in the kitchen, Pete (Chris Witaske) sees Donna (Jamie Lee Curtis) outside and runs out to invite her in.
 She refuses, feeling she does not deserve to witness her children's success.
 Donna begs Pete not to tell her children she showed up to the restaurant.
 Pete accidentally reveals Natalie's pregnancy to Donna before she leaves.
 Shaken by the experience, he keeps Donna's secret while suggesting to Natalie she not hold it against her mother.
-Though the service finishes successfully, Carmy spirals from his lack of ability to oversee it, imagining his abusive former boss in New York's voice criticizing him.
+Though the service finishes successfully, Carmy spirals from his lack of ability to oversee it, imagining the voice of his abusive former boss in New York criticizing him.
 Marcus finds the missing line cook, Josh, outside in the alley smoking meth, and obtains Sydney's permission to fire him.
 Richie has front of house serve Cicero a chocolate banana as a surprise, a gesture that moves Cicero (Oliver Platt).
-(Note: A call-back to "Fishes.")
 Tina tries to encourage Carmy through the refrigerator door by telling him how well everything has gone, but Carmy starts to rant about how he has failed the restaurant with his lack of focus.
 Claire comes into the kitchen after hearing he is stuck in the walk-in and overhears the end of his rant where he declares that his relationship with her was a waste of time, causing her to leave in tears.
 Richie sees her leave and angrily confronts Carmy through the door, leading to a heated argument when he impulsively insults Carmy by calling him "Donna".

-Sydney has a panic attack after imagining the ticket printer continuing to spit out orders (Note: A reference to Season 1's "Review".) and runs out of the restaurant to vomit.
+Sydney has a panic attack after imagining the ticket printer continuing to spit out orders and runs out of the restaurant to vomit.
 Sydney's father (Robert Townsend) finds her in the alley and expresses his pride in her, emboldening her.
 Marcus receives a package from Luca (Will Poulter) as an opening-night present: a sign reading "Every Second Counts".
 As Marcus hangs the sign, he fails to notice several missed calls and frantic messages from his mother's nurse.
 Most of the staff celebrate the successful service, but Richie is left emotionally drained from his argument with Carmy.
 As he waits for the fridge to be cut open, Carmy plays a missed voicemail from Claire earlier in the day, in which she confesses her love for him, leaving him devastated.